kavigupta/kavigupta.github.com/_posts/2016-01-28-What-Is-Category-Theory.md

 ## What it's all about

 So, category theory is just the study of functions?
 Well, not exactly.
-Consider the following directed graph (i.e., a bunch of points with some arrows connecting the points):
+Consider the following directed graph (i.e., a bunch of points with some one-headed arrows connecting the points):

 <img src="/resources/2016-01-28/graph.svg.png"/>